simonft/phrasebook/README.md

 Ease of uses and simplicity are strong design goals of the project.

 ## Developing on OSX/Linux
 Install using the following commands.
-You must already have python, pip, and virtualenv installed and available on your path.
+You must already have python3, pip, and virtualenv installed and available on your path.
 ```
 git clone https://github.com/simonft/phrasebook.git
 cd phrasebook
-virtualenv venv/
+virtualenv -p `which python3` venv/
 source venv/bin/activate
 pip install -e .[dev]
 ```